hexatomic/hexatomic/docs/dev/src/maintenance/releases/README.md

 8. `mvn keepachangelog:release -N` - Updates the changelog in the release branch.
 9.  `git add CHANGELOG.md` - Adds the updated changelog to the Git index.
 10. `git commit -m "Update changelog"` - Commits the updated changelog to version control.
+11. `mvn mvn cff:third-party-folder cff:create` - Updates the third-party folder and citation file.
+12. `git add CITATION.cff THIRD-PARTY/` - Adds the updated folder and citation file to the Git index.
+13. `git commit -m "Update third party folder and citation file"` - Commits the changed folder and file to version control.
-11. `git push` - Updates the remote release branch.
+14. `git push` - Updates the remote release branch.
-12. `mvn gitflow:hotfix-finish` - Finalizes the hotfix and finishes the merge and release procedure.
+15. `mvn gitflow:hotfix-finish` - Finalizes the hotfix and finishes the merge and release procedure.

 ## Promoting releases on GitHub